-*Please come prepared on today's adventure with long loose pants, t- shirt, swimming suit, face towel, extra clothes for change, sneakers, sandals, sun-block lotion, insect spray, and camera.
+*Please come prepared on today's adventure with long loose pants, t-shirt, swimming suit, extra clothes for changing, sandals, sun-block and insect repellent.
 (This service is on a group basis.)

 In the morning, you will be picked up at your hotel and transferred to the airport in good time to board your domestic flight.
 Upon arrival, you will be picked up at the airport and transferred to your hotel.

 Koh Samui, or simply, Samui, as it is referred to by locals, is an island off the east coast of the Gulf Thailand.
 The island boasts beautiful white sand beaches, tropical foliage, hidden coves, rocky outcrops, and swaying palms.
 An eclectic array of spas; activity centers; resorts; world-class restaurants; beach bars, and a colorful mix of residents and tourists help you begin to understand the unique charm of Koh Samui.

 Enjoy this free time on Koh Samui at your leisure.